MrsSimpson/NPOProject/README.md

 # NPOProject - Automate For A Cause - Helping Shelters
-*I developed this process in hopes of helping provide basic necessities and comforts to those in desperate need by enabling shelters to easily engage the community via social media with lists of their most needed items.
+*We developed this process in hopes of helping provide basic necessities and comforts to those in desperate need by enabling shelters to easily engage the community via social media with lists of their most needed items.
 This process should in turn help make shelter employees/volunteers lives easier, as well as, improve the lives of those who are facing some of their darkest times.*

--*Lacy Simpson 7/20/2019*
+-*Lacy Simpson, Virginia Hutchinson, Farrah Fouquet (The Bot Chix) 7/20/2019*

 # Overview
 This automated process will check to see if the shelter is in need of particular items.